-CGL combined geotechnical, structural and construction sequence engineering to deliver a fast track deep London basement at 1-9 Seymour Street, London.
-The project featured challenging complexity and was delivered safely, sustainably and within programme and budget constraints.
+CGL combined geotechnical, structural, and construction sequence engineering to deliver a fast-track deep London basement at 1-9 Seymour Street, London.
+The project featured challenging complexities and was delivered safely, sustainably, and within program and budget constraints.
 Our work was shortlisted by Ground Engineering magazine for a major project award.

-CGL has used buttress piling as an alternative to conventional steel propping and thrust blocks on basement excavations up to 10m deep.
-The buttress pile approach enabled an accelerated construction programme versus conventional propping systems by eliminating restricted working space within the excavation.
+CGL has used buttress piling as an alternative to conventional steel basement propping and thrust blocks on basement excavations up to 10m deep.
+The buttress pile approach enabled an accelerated construction program versus conventional basement propping systems by eliminating restricted working space within the excavation.

 These buttress piles use the same piling system, and indeed largely the same piles as the main wall set either just in front or just behind the line of the retaining wall.
 The buttress piles are connected to the permanent piled wall by a capping beam to become a single continuum, which increases the overall flexural stiffness of the system and lowers the potential displacement characteristics.

-Buttress piles for a basement can either be included in the permanent construction or demolished once the internal floors within the basement can provide the effective propping.
-Where onsite space restrictions allow, the buttress piles can be installed on the active side of the wall and remain in place post construction.
+Buttress piles for a basement can either be included in the permanent construction or demolished once the internal floors within the basement can provide effective propping.
+Where onsite space restrictions allow, the buttress piles can be installed on the active side of the wall and remain in place post-construction.